Chart Color Schemes

 AreaSearch analysis of employment trends sees Grange performing better than 90% of local markets assessed across Australia

-Grange has an educated workforce with strong professional services representation.
-The unemployment rate was 1.3% in the past year, with estimated employment growth of 3.4%.
+Grange has a highly educated workforce with strong representation in professional services.
+Its unemployment rate was 1.3% as of September 2025.

 Frequently Asked Questions - Employment